 Crossman Prairie, with over 120 plant species, is a good example of a black soil tallgrass prairie.
 The state-endangered bog birch is found here, as well as more familiar wildflowers, such as shooting star, hoary puccoon, compass plant and prairie smoke.

-Crossman Prairie boasts a richly diverse (mesic) and wet tallgrass prairie and sedge meadow flora, and is home to several rare species.
+The preserve boasts a richly diverse mesic and wet tallgrass prairie and sedge meadow flora and is home to several rare species.

-Often wet with many hummocks, clumps of sedge plants form mounds in mucky soil with periodic flooding.
+Often wet with many hummocks, clumps of sedges form mounds in mucky soil.
 It can be difficult to walk through, although the topography is relatively flat.

-Crossman Prairie was donated to the Conservancy in 1976 by Glenn Crossman, a local conservationist who was committed to the protection of this special piece of Iowa’s natural heritage.
+Crossman Prairie was donated to The Nature Conservancy in 1976 by Glenn Crossman, a local conservationist who was committed to the protection of this special piece of Iowa’s natural heritage.
 It was dedicated as a biological State Preserve in 1980.
-Despite its small size, Crossman Prairie boasts a richly diverse mesic-wet tallgrass prairie and sedge meadow flora, and is home to several rare species.
+Despite its small size, Crossman Prairie boasts a richly diverse mesic-wet tallgrass prairie and sedge meadow flora and is home to several rare species.

 Invasion by woody plants, especially quaking aspen, was a major problem at the preserve, but intensive efforts by interns and volunteers have reduced the problem.
 It can now be managed with regular prescribed burns and limited cutting.